Burn safety: Protect your child from burns

 - Be careful with candles.
 Keep burning candles out of reach of children, and extinguish candles before leaving the room.

 - Take care with cigarettes.
 Don't smoke in the house — especially in bed.
-Use large, deep ashtrays.
-Empty them frequently and douse with water before disposing ashes and cigarettes.
+If you do, use deep ashtrays.
+Empty them frequently and douse with water before disposing of ashes.

 - Use space heaters wisely.
 Keep space heaters at least 3 feet (about 1 meter) away from bedding, drapes, furniture and other flammable materials.
-Never leave a space heater on when you go to sleep or place a space heater near someone who's sleeping.
+Never leave a space heater on when you go to sleep.

 - Keep your fireplace clean.
 An annual cleaning and inspection of a fireplace and chimney can help prevent a chimney fire.

 - Store flammable materials.
-Store flammable liquids in original containers, out of reach of children and away from open flames such as pilot lights or grills.
+Store flammable liquids tightly sealed in original containers, out of reach of children and away from sources of heat or flames.

 Fire emergency plan